frank-895/docxblocks/STYLEGUIDE.md

 ## 🛠 Notes

-- All colors must be passed as hex strings (e.g. "FF0000")
+- All colors must be passed as hex strings (e.g. "FF0000").
-- If `style` is set, it overrides the default Word paragraph style
+- If `style` is set, it overrides the default Word paragraph style.
-- Run-level styles affect specific text runs (e.g., bold, italic, font color)
+- Run-level styles affect specific text runs (e.g., bold, italic, font color).
-- Paragraph-level styles affect alignment and global paragraph formatting
+- Paragraph-level styles affect alignment and global paragraph formatting.
-- `bg_color` uses low-level XML manipulation on table cells
+- `bg_color` uses low-level XML manipulation on table cells.
-- max_width and max_height must be valid Word measurement strings (e.g. "4in", "300px"); they are converted internally
+- `max_width` and `max_height` must be valid Word measurement strings (e.g. "4in", "300px"); they are converted internally.
-- For missing or empty content, fallback styles are applied from `DEFAULT_EMPTY_VALUE_STYLE`
+- For missing or empty content, fallback styles are applied from `DEFAULT_EMPTY_VALUE_STYLE` and `DEFAULT_EMPTY_VALUE_TEXT` in `constants.py`.
+- All alignment is handled by the global `set_paragraph_alignment` utility for consistency.
+- Table styling supports per-header, per-column, per-row, and per-cell overrides, as well as custom column and row sizing.

 This guide will evolve as more style capabilities are added (e.g., underline, font size, line spacing).